Introduction to Cyber Security Incidents

 - Changes that Are Unexpected: Unexpected changes are lockouts of a user account, changes in password, or group membership changes.

-- Abnormal Browsing Behavior: Abnormal browsing behavior includes unnecessary redirects, browser configuration changes or pop-ups that keep repeating.
+- Abnormal Browsing Behavior: Abnormal browsing behavior includes unnecessary redirects, browser configuration changes, or recurring pop-ups.

-- Registry Entries that Are Suspicious: When the windows system is infected by malware, suspicious registry entry happens, and it is one of the main ways for the malware to make sure that it remains in the infected system.
+- Registry Entries that Are Suspicious: When the Windows system is infected by malware, suspicious registry entry happens, and it is one of the main ways for the malware to ensure it remains in the infected system.

 Attack Vectors of Cyber Security Incidents

-The path or means by which the hacker gains access to a computer or network server to deliver the malicious outcome is called an attack vector.
-The hackers can exploit the vulnerabilities of the system by means of attack vectors.
-Viruses, email attachments, webpages, pop-up windows, instant messages, chat rooms, deception, etc. are all attack vectors.
-Hardware and programming are involved in all of these methods.
-Any incidents can be handled by the organization, but the main focus should be on handling the incident using common attack vectors.
+An attack vector is a path by which the hacker gains access to a computer or network server to deliver a malicious outcome.
+The hackers can exploit the system’s vulnerabilities through attack vectors.
+Viruses, email attachments, webpages, pop-up windows, instant messages, chat rooms, deception, etc., are all attack vectors.
+Hardware and programming are integral components in all of these methods.
+The organization can handle any incident, but the main focus should be handling the incident using common attack vectors.
 The security incidents that use common attack vectors are:

-- Attrition: Attrition attacks make use of brute force methods to compromise, degrade or destroy networks, systems, and services.
+- Attrition: Attrition attacks use brute force to compromise, degrade or destroy networks, systems, and services.

-- Web: Website or web-based application is used to execute the attack.
+- Web: A website or web-based application is used to execute the attack.

 - Email: An email message or attachment in the email executes the attack.
-The recipient is tempted by the hacker to either click on a link directing to the infected webpage or to open an attachment that is infected.
+The hacker tempts the recipient to click on a link directing to the infected webpage or open an infected attachment.

-- Improper Usage: The root cause of such an incident is a violation of the acceptable use policies of the organization by the user.
+- Improper Usage: The root cause of such an incident is a violation of the organization’s acceptable use policies by the user.

-- Drive-By Downloads: Without the knowledge of the user, the user opens a website triggering malware download.
-The vulnerabilities in web browsers are exploited by drive-by downloads to inject malicious code that uses javascript and other features of the browser.
+- Drive-By Downloads: Without the user’s knowledge, the user opens a website triggering malware download.
+Drive-by downloads exploit the vulnerabilities in web browsers to inject malicious code that uses javascript and other browser features.

 - Malware Based on Ads: Malware based on ads is also called malvertising.
-The malware is embedded in the advertisements on websites through which the attack is executed.
+Advertisements on websites contain embedded malware that carries out the attack.
 Just opening the malicious ad can inject malware into the unsecured device.
-Trusted apps can also be affected by malicious ads.
+Malicious ads can also affect trusted apps.

-- Hovering of Mouse: The vulnerabilities in well-known software like PowerPoint are exploited by mouse hovering.
-The shell scripts will be launched automatically when a user hovers over a link instead of clicking on it.
+- Hovering of Mouse: Mouse hovering exploits vulnerabilities in well-known software like PowerPoint.
+Shell scripts launch automatically when users hover over a link without clicking on it.

-- Scareware: The user is persuaded to download and purchase unwanted and seemingly dangerous software by scaring him and this is done by scareware.
+- Scareware: Scareware persuades users to download and purchase unwanted and potentially harmful software by instilling fear.
 Scareware makes the user believe that his computer has a virus and suggests the user download and makes him pay for fake antivirus software for virus removal.
-The system will be infected with malware if the user downloads and executes the program in the software.
+If the user downloads and executes the program in the software, it will infect the system with malware.

 Conclusion

-The breach of security of the system affecting its integrity or availability is called a cyber security incident.
-The typical cases of cyber security incidents include trying to gain unauthorized access to system or data, processing or storing of data using unauthorized use of systems, making changes to the firmware, software, or hardware of the system without the consent of the owner, malicious disruption or denial of service, etc.
+A cybersecurity incident refers to a breach of system security that impacts its integrity or availability.
+The typical cases of cyber security incidents include trying to gain unauthorized access to a system or data, processing or storing data using unauthorized use of systems, making changes to the firmware, software, or hardware of the system without the consent of the owner, malicious disruption or denial of service, etc.

 Recommended Articles